FrankKesel/xilinx_tools/vitis_hls/tutorial_01/tutorial_01.md

 ---
 ## C Synthesis
 * The most important step is the _C Synthesis_, which is in fact the High Level Synthesis (HLS) of the component coded in C/C++.
 To start the HLS go to the _Flow Navigator_ and push the `Run` button under `C Synthesis`.
-It will take some seconds depending on the compute power of your machine, when it is finished you will see _Synthesis finished successfully_ in the output console.
+In the pop-up window push again `Run`.
+It will take some seconds depending on the compute power of your machine, when HLS is finished you will see _Synthesis finished successfully_ in the output console.
 * Go to the _Flow Navigator_, expand _REPORTS_ in the _C Synthesis_ section and push `Synthesis`.
 You should now see the synthesis report as shown in the next image.
 The most interesting informations are the _Timing Estimate_ and the _Performance & Resource Estimate_.
 As you can see in the report our constraint was a clock cycle time of _10 ns_ and Vitits estimates the critical path of the component to _6.86 ns_, so we have a slack of _3.14 ns_ which is comfortable.
 But this is only a rough estimate since the component has not yet be implemented.
-* In the _Performance & Resource Estimate_ you can see the latency and interval values (16 clock cycles and 11 clock cycles).
+* In the _Performance & Resource Estimate_ you can see the latency and interval values (16 clock cycles and 14 clock cycles).
 The latency is the time for one operation of the component, which means one operation lasts _16 x 10 ns = 160 ns_.
 The _Interval_ (shorthand for _Initiation Interval_) is the number of clock cycles before new inputs can be applied.
-Since we have 11 cycles for the _Interval_ this means that we could apply new input values before the operation of the component has finished (which takes 16 cycles).
+Since we have 14 cycles for the _Interval_ this means that we could apply new input values before the operation of the component has finished (which takes 16 cycles).
 * The performance is mainly determined by the loop, which iterates 11 times (_TRIP COUNT_).
 Each loop iteration needs 5 clock cycles (_ITERATION LATENCY_).
 The loop is operated in a pipelined manner, which you can also see in the report in the column _PIPELINED_.
 This means that loop iterations can start earlier, otherwise we would need _5 x 11 cycles = 55 cycles_ for all iterations.
 Loop pipelining is always applied automatically, since it is very effective.
 We will come back on pipelining in another tutorial.

 ![Synthesis report](images/hls_10.png)

 * There are some more reports, for example the _Function Call Graph_, which shows you the function hierarchy (not really important for this tutorial).
 Another important report for analysis of the generated component hardware is the _Schedule Viewer_.
 If you open it you should see the scheduling of the hardware operation as shown in the next image.
 * In the first column you will see some cryptic names, these refer to identifiers in the generated VHDL or Verilog code and represent operations in the hardware.
 In the upper row (marked in red) you will see numbers beginning from 0.
 These are the so-called _control states_ of the finite state machine (FSM), which controls the operation of the component.
 One control state equals one clock cycle.
 You can easily identify the loop _Shift_Accum_Loop_ which takes 5 cycles for one iteration (this corresponds to the value in the synthesis report).
 With the _Focus_ field (marked in red) you can set the focus to the loop, such that you can only inspect the loop.
 On the right side you can activate a legend (i-symbol marked in red).
 * Although this view may appear cryptic at a first glance, this is the main tool if you want to understand how the component operates and what could possibly be optimized.
-From experience the loops and memory accesses determine mainly the performance in terms of clock cycles and with some practice the schedule viewer can be helpful in analyzing the bottlenecks of your design.
+The loops and memory accesses determine mainly the performance in terms of clock cycles and with some practice the schedule viewer can be helpful in analyzing the bottlenecks of your design.
 If you push one of the operations with the left mouse button you will see some green lines which show you the dependencies of the operations, which can be also helpful.

 ![Schedule viewer 1](images/hls_11.png)